-Our audit procedures relating to accuracy of revenues and onerous obligations in respect of fixed-price contracts included but were not limited to the following:

-- Obtained an understanding of the systems, processes and controls implemented by management for calculating and recording revenue, and the associated unbilled revenue, unearned and deferred revenue balances, and onerous contract obligations; - Evaluated the design and tested operating effectiveness of related internal financial manual controls and involved auditor's experts to-: - Test key IT controls over IT environment in which the business systems operate, including access controls, segregation of duties, program change controls, program development controls and IT operation controls; - Test the IT controls over the completeness and accuracy of cost/efforts and revenue reports generated by the system; and - Test the access and application controls pertaining to allocation of resources and budgeting systems which prevents the unauthorized changes to recording of efforts incurred and controls relating to the estimation of contract efforts required to complete the project; - Selected a sample of contracts and performed a retrospective review of efforts incurred with estimated efforts to identify significant variations and verify whether those variations have been considered in estimating the remaining efforts to complete the contract; - Reviewed a sample of contracts with unbilled revenues to identify possible delays in achieving milestones, which require change in estimated efforts to complete the remaining performance obligations; - Performed analytical procedures for reasonableness of incurred and estimated efforts; - Evaluated management's identification of onerous contracts based on estimates tested as above; and - Evaluated the appropriateness of disclosures made in the standalone financial statements with respect to revenue recognized during the year as required by applicable Indian Accounting Standards.
+Key audit matters How our audit addressed the key audit matters Accuracy of revenues and onerous obligations in respect of fixed-price contracts Refer Note 3.2(a) to notes forming part of the standalone financial statements.
+The Company has entered into various fixed-price software development contracts, for which revenue is recognized by the Company using the percentage of completion computed as per the Input method prescribed under Ind AS 115 'Revenue from Contracts with Customers' ('Ind AS 115').
+Revenue recognition in such contracts involves exercise of significant judgement by the management and the following factors requiring significant auditor attention: High inherent risk around accuracy of revenue, given the customized and complex nature of these contracts and significant involvement of information Our audit procedures relating to accuracy of revenues and onerous obligations in respect of fixed-price contracts included but were not limited to the following: Obtained an understanding of the systems, processes and controls implemented by management for calculating and recording revenue, and the associated unbilled revenue, unearned and deferred revenue balances, and onerous contract obligations; Evaluated the design and tested operating effectiveness of related internal financial manual controls and involved auditor's experts to: Test key IT controls over IT environment in which the business systems operate, including access controls, program development controls and IT operation controls; Test the IT controls over the completeness and accuracy of cost/efforts and revenue reports generated by the system; and Test the access and application controls pertaining to allocation of resources and budgeting systems which prevents the unauthorized changes to complex nature of these contracts and significant involvement of information technology (IT) systems.
+High estimation uncertainty relating to determination of the progress of each contract, costs incurred till date and additional costs required to complete the remaining contract.
+Identification and determination of which prevents the unauthorized changes to recording of efforts incurred and controls relating to the estimation of contract efforts required to complete the project; Selected a sample of contracts and performed a retrospective review of efforts incurred with estimated efforts to identify significant variations and verify whether those variations have been considered in estimating the onerous contracts and related obligations.
+Determination of unbilled revenue receivables and unearned revenue related to these contracts as at end of reporting period. remaining efforts to complete the contract; Reviewed a sample of contracts with unbilled revenues to identify possible delays in achieving milestones, which require change in estimated efforts to complete the remaining performance obligations; Considering the materiality of the amounts involved, and significant degree of judgement and subjectivity involved in the estimates as mentioned above, we have identified revenue recognition for fixed price contracts and determination of onerous Performed analytical procedures for reasonableness of incurred and estimated efforts; Evaluated management's identification of onerous contracts based on estimates tested as above; and contracts and related provisions, as a key audit matter for the current year audit. • Evaluated the appropriateness of disclosures made in the standalone financial statements with respect to revenue recognized during the year as required by applicable Indian Accounting Standards.